bennett000/advent-of-code/README.md

 This repository is not complete, it's entirely for fun and mucking about.
 There are hacky solutions, some of the languages will have especially rough code.

-There are currently four languages used for solving puzzles and I would like to eventually add more.  x86_64 Assembly, C, Haskell, and JavaScript are the two current implementation languages used.
+There are currently five languages used for solving puzzles and I would like to eventually add more.  (x86_64) Assembly (Intel style), C, Haskell, JavaScript, and (Common) Lisp are the current implementation languages used.

 _note, rather than deal with build systems for each language simple bash scripts are used.
 Interpereted languages are run from their source, compiled languages are built into the `dist` folder and their executables are run from there_